kunjiefan/W-VGAE/README.md

 ### Run
 > cd src

 > python main.py

-You can specify the dataset by using "--dataset <dataset>", you can also specify the parameter weight rate by using "--wr <int>"
+You can specify the dataset by using "--dataset E.coli", for example, you can also specify the parameter weight rate by using "--wr 10.0"